-Not just anyone can call themself a REALTOR®.
+Not just anyone can call themselves a REALTOR®.
 To do so, real estate professionals must either be direct members of their association or be members of both their local real estate board and CREA, depending on the province.
 As well, they must abide by the ethical standards laid out in the REALTOR® Code.

 What CREA Does